Heathers (TV series): Distribution

 Though Paramount Network had pulled the series, the production companies involved with the show had already sold the series' international broadcast rights.
 The series airs on HBO Europe in Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Hungary, Kosovo, Macedonia, Moldova, Montenegro, Poland, Romania, Serbia, Slovakia and Slovenia.
 It started airing twice a week on July 11, 2018, on HBO Europe streaming service with a weekly run airing on television beginning in September in those territories.
 Additionally, HBO Europe subscribers in Denmark, Finland, Norway and Sweden started getting episodes twice a week on the streaming service on July 11, 2018.
 Subscribers in Spain and Andorra got the first three episodes on HBO Europe streaming service on the same date, with the remaining installments dropping on July 18, 2018.
 Additionally, HBO Europe subscribers in Portugal, Angola, Cape Verde, Guinea, Bissau, Mozambique, São Tomé and Príncipe begin streaming the series on a future date.
 Digiturk licensed the series in Turkey and Cyprus for premium subscribers with weekly episodes launching July 20, 2018.
 In Greece, OTE began broadcasting one episode a week starting on July 15, 2018.
 In Iceland, Síminn's video-on-demand service began streaming the series on July 12, 2018.
 In Australia, every episode of the series launched on September 28, 2018, on Stan.
-In the United Kingdom, the series is available in its original 10 episodes version on StarzPlay.
+In the United Kingdom, the series was available in its original 10 episodes version on StarzPlay.